JHU-PL-Lab/www-fpse/lecture/lists.md

 ```

-#### `List` module functions which take function arguments
+#### `List` functions which take function arguments

 * So far we have done the "easier" functions in `List`; the real meat are the functions taking other functions
 * Think of these as "recursion patterns", they will recurse over the list so you don't have to `let rec`
   - makes functional code a lot easier to read once you are familiar with these "recursion combinators"
-* Lets warm up with `List.filter`: remove all elements not meeting a condition which we supply a function to check
+* Lets warm up with `List.filter`: remove all list elements not meeting a condition which we supply a function to check

 ```ocaml
 List.filter [1;-1;2;-2;0] (fun x -> x >= 0);;